 Veterinary staff immediately gave Mason a steroid to reduce his muzzle swelling, followed by antibiotics and pain medication.
 X-rays showed cloudy lung fields, common with electrocution cases, but by the next day Mason’s wheezing had decreased.
 The next day he had only minimal swelling, but maximum fans as staff and visitors quickly fell in love with this playful puppy.
 Mason is being weaned off his steroid, will be neutered and then made available for adoption.
 (Interested in adopting him?
 Click here.)

 Thanks to Guardian Angel Fund’s $200 investment, Mason will have the opportunity to lead a happy and healthy life.
 Mason’s case serves as a reminder that young pets can and will get into anything and everything.
 It also demonstrates the importance of having either pet insurance or a pet emergency fund given how costly unexpected veterinary care can be.
-Click here for two free months of Embrace Pet Insurance and then check out SPCA Florida’s tips below to keep kittens and puppies safe during their especially adventurous months.
+Click here for a quote from Embrace Pet Insurance and then check out SPCA Florida’s tips below to keep kittens and puppies safe during their especially adventurous months.

 - Toxic Substances – make sure all chemicals, cleaners, medications, and other potentially harmful substances (even avocados and grapes) are out of reach.
 Purchase childproof latches if necessary.